Kintulammi hiking and nature reserve

 Kintulammi

-Kintulammi is a wonderful hiking and nature reserve in Tampere, in the Teisko-Aitolahti area.
-It is a nature and hiking destination open to everyone with its paths, tall trees, sheds and directional signs.
-The area is located about 20 km from the center of Tampere in the direction of Teisko.
+Kintulammi is a wonderful hiking and nature reserve located in Tampere, in the Teisko-Aitolahti area.
+It is an open-to-all nature and hiking destination with trails, boardwalks, shelters, and signposts.
+The area is located about 20 km from the centre of Tampere in the direction of Teisko.

-The area has about 18 km of guided hiking trails and 6 fire pits, four of which have a unique, organically designed shed complex with wooden litter boxes and dry latrines.
+The area has about 18 km of marked hiking trails and 6 campfire sites, four of which have a unique, naturally designed shelter complex with a woodshed and a dry toilet.

 Routes and services

-Five different log and fire place complexes with wooden litters and dry toilets have been built in the area, as well as two log fires without a log and toilet.
-All porches and bases are different and individually designed for their location.
-The area’s so-called the Kirkkokivi laavu serves as the central base.
-The path from the P1 parking area to Kirkkivkive has been designed and implemented as a barrier-free stone ash path.
-There is a barrier-free section of about 300 meters up to Kirkkokivi’s lean-to shelter.
+Five different lean-to and campfire site complexes with woodsheds and dry toilets have been built in the area, as well as two campfire sites without a lean-to or toilet.
+All lean-tos and facilities are different and individually designed for their location.
+The Kirkkokivi lean-to serves as the so-called central facility of the area.
+The trail from the P1 parking area to Kirkkokivi has been designed and implemented as a barrier-free stone dust path.
+The barrier-free section is about 300 metres up to the Kirkkokivi lean-to.

 Destinations